Learn Nahuatl in Transparent Language Online Posted by Transparent Language on Oct 25, 2017 in Language News, Product Announcements

 Tlahtoltapazolli is doing just that.
 The community organization in Los Angeles provides free Nahuatl classes to local English and Spanish speakers.
 According to John Garcia, the organization’s director, there is more interest than available materials: “Given the history of this language, it has become popular in Mexican-American circles and many are interested in learning it here in Los Angeles.
 Unfortunately, there are very few resources out there, despite having around one million speakers.”

 That’s why Tlahtoltapazolli partnered with 7000 Languages to create an online Nahuatl course, to create interactive materials that can expand the language’s reach well beyond Los Angeles.
-Nahuatl for English speakers is already available in Transparent Language Online, with Nahuatl for Spanish speakers on the way.
+Nahuatl for English speakers is already available in Transparent Language Online for Libraries.

 English speakers interesting in Nahuatl can already access the Elementary Nahuatl course in Transparent Language Online.
 The 11-unit course covers the basics, from introducing yourself, using verbs, and asking questions.
 Later units dig deeper, helping learner recognize patterns for non-specific verbs and conjugate irregular verbs.